 Responding to sailor requests for additional training, this year's seminar will also offer a new advanced program (Level 200) open to sailors who have previously attended a Storm Trysail Seminar (limit 48).
 Besides participating in the opening and closing sessions, Level 200 participants will spend half of the day on the water and half receiving classroom instruction.
 The extended time on the water will allow for one-on-one instruction and introducing new safety techniques including abandoning ship and steering without a rudder.
 The Level 200 classroom sessions will include interactive round table discussions and sessions on topics such as emergency communications briefings and helo evacuation.

-Attendance a the seminar is limited to 300 people and is open to both racers and cruisers.
+Attendance at the seminar is limited to 300 people and is open to both racers and cruisers.
 The admissions fee is $295 and includes breakfast pastries and coffee, lunch and afternoon snacks and refreshments.
-World Sailing Certification will cost an additional $75 which Storm Trysail will collect and pay on your behalf to US Sailing.
+To obtain the International World Sailing Safety-at-Sea Certificate you will pay an additional $75 to cover the cost of US Sailing's Online Offshore Safety-at-Sea course.

 Rich du Moulin, Chairman

 - On the water session with man overboard recovery, setting storm sails & emergency steering